openharmony/docs/en/application-dev/reference/apis/js-apis-app-ability-appManager.md

 getRunningProcessInformation(callback: AsyncCallback\<Array\<ProcessInformation>>): void;

 Obtains information about the running processes.
-This API uses an asynchronous callback to return the result.
+This API uses a promise to return the result.
+If you have requested the **ohos.permission.GET_RUNNING_INFO** permission, you can obtain information about all running processes; otherwise, you can obtain only information about the current running processes.

 **Required permissions**: ohos.permission.GET_RUNNING_INFO